jbaek7023/FSND/README.md

 # [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/nd004)

 This nanodegree is to build complex server-side web applications that use powerful relational databases to persistently store data.
-I've learned to build applications that can support any front-end, and scale to support hundreds of thousands of users.
+I learned to build applications that can support any front-end, and scale to support hundreds of thousands of users.

 Co-created by: AWS, GitHub, AT&T, Google